UPDATE ON THE AVAILABILITY OF THE INDEPENDENT CLINICAL REVIEW (ICR) PROCESS

 The government is committed to ensuring families are supported through a smooth and seamless transition as they enter the new OAP.
 Transition planning within the new program will be individualized, planned in advance and will be achieved in partnership with each child’s family, OAP professionals and service providers.
 Children and youth with a diagnosis of autism spectrum disorder from a qualified professional will be eligible for the OAP up until the age of 18.

 The province has worked closely with families, caregivers, advocates, clinicians and providers to build the new OAP, and will continue to engage with key stakeholders, including the OAP Advisory Committee, on the design and implementation of the new program.
-The new OAP will be fully in place by spring 2018.

 For more information and to access these services please contact the single point of access provider in your area.